hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 ---
 layout: default
-title: Configuring Google for OAUTH2.0 Authentication Strategy with a persistent Composer REST server instance
+title: Configuring Google OAUTH2.0 Authentication Strategy with a persistent Composer REST server instance
 category: tutorials
 section: tutorials
 index-order: 308
 sidebar: sidebars/accordion-toc0.md
 ---

-# Configuring Google for OAUTH2.0 Authentication Strategy with a persistent Composer REST server instance
+# Configuring Google OAUTH2.0 Authentication Strategy with a persistent Composer REST server instance

 This tutorial provides an insight into configuring the OAUTH2.0 authentication strategy  (eg. for Google, Facebook, Twitter authentication providers etc) to authorize access to resources in a configured REST Server instance - and allow end users of a blockchain network to interact with a deployed smart contract/business network - the Commodity Trading network in this tutorial.
 You will run the REST server in [multi user mode](https://hyperledger.github.io/composer/next/integrating/enabling-multiuser.html) and test interacting with the network as different blockchain identities, accessing resources through the REST APIs.
 Ideally, you will need to set up your own Google account / authorization scheme to do this (see appendix on the steps to do this - doesn't take long), or minimally, use the ID/metadata provided in this tutorial.
 Suffice to say, it uses {{site.data.conrefs.composer_full}} as the underlying blockchain network.